Tips Bulletin

 How to Make Rabbit Manure Compost

-If you have a compost pile, rabbit dung is an excellent addition, similar to when you compost cow manure or pig poop.
+If you have a compost pile, rabbit and alpaca dung are excellent additions.
 Rabbit waste is a green compost material because it releases nitrogen into compost.
 Composting rabbit manure encourages the activity of the microorganisms that live in compost piles and help with decomposition.

 Because rabbit pellets don’t have much of a smell, they work well in small composters, especially for gardeners living in urban areas.